Wednesday’s Transactions - WTOP News

 |American Hockey League

-BELLEVILLE SENATORS — Signed C Kyle Betts and LW Matthew Boucher to professional tryout contracts (PTO)
+BELLEVILLE SENATORS — Signed C Kyle Betts and LW Matthew Boucher to professional tryout contracts (PTO).
+Acquired G Logan Flodell.

+COACHELLA VALLEY FIREBIRDS — Loaned LW Tristan Mullin to Kansas City (ECHL).

+LEHIGH VALLEY PHANTOMS — Assigned G Pat Nagle to Reading (ECHL) on loan.

 ROCHESTER AMERICANS — Signed D Brandon Davidson to a professional tryout contract (PTO).